 Whip up this easy taco spaghetti.
 A Tex-Mex seasoned ground beef, Rotel, and tender pasta all cooked in one pan!
-This creamy taco spaghetti recipe is such a simple one dish dinner.
-Minimal ingredients, quick prep, and one dish needs cleaned!
+This creamy taco spaghetti recipe is such a simple one-dish dinner.
+Minimal ingredients, quick prep, and one dish that needs cleaning!
+Add on some cheddar cheese or any of your favorite taco toppings for a satisfying dinner.
+This is the perfect easy weeknight dinner that is a twist on a regular spaghetti recipe.

-Not to mention this Mexican spaghetti casserole is a kid friendly dinner.
-Give it try for when you want something a little different to serve up your crew.
+Not to mention this Mexican spaghetti casserole is a kid-friendly dinner.
+Give it a try for when you want something a little different to serve up your crew.
+This is a fun taco night dinner that will shock your family.
+It is a complete meal in one.
+The best part of all, even picky eaters will gobble up this great recipe.

 This Taco Spaghetti Is…